Why Are KPIs Important?

 Why are KPIs important?

-Here are four additional reasons that KPIs are important for businesses.
+Here are four core reasons why KPIs matter for businesses:

 1. KPIs strengthen employee morale